davidomarf/ginpar/README.md

 ## How to use

-1. Download the content of this repository.
+1. Install Ginpar.
+  `pip install ginpar`
+1. Create `config.toml` to indicate the metadata of the website.
+You can copy [this config.toml example][config-example].
-1. Clear the contents of `sketches/` and create your own.
+1. Create `sketches/` and add all your P5.js sketches.
-1. For each script, you should add this (preferably at the beginning):
+1. For each script, you must define the `ginpar.params` object (preferably at the beginning).
+  Read the [`ginpar.params` API][params-api]
     ```js
     /* ## */
-    const params = {
+    const ginpar.params = {
     height: {
         value: 500,
         type: "number",